DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

-At a more fundamental level, issues such as internet infrastructure, affordability and programs are important, not just for the daily communication activities of those who access these services, but for the services, shires, schools and organizations that interact with communities on an ongoing basis.
+At a more fundamental level, issues such as internet infrastructure, affordability and programs are important, not just for the daily communication activities of those who access these services, but also for the services, shires, schools and organizations that interact with communities on an ongoing basis.
 Nurturing connections between these groups and the organizations that are working at solving communication